accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate the information-conveying graphic elements in the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element))
+1. Locate the graphic element conveying informations in the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element))
 	- Activate the **screen reader**, browse the content and identify whether the elements displayed as "graphic element" or "image" contain text carrying information.
 1. Check that
 	- there is a mechanism for replacing text graphic elements with text that can be modified according to the user's display preferences (size, colour, font, etc.);
-    - or that styles and effects cannot be reproduced using [styled text](glossaire.md#text-style).
+    - or that styles and effects cannot be reproduced using [styled text](glossaire.md#styled-text).
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}